sarEbrahimi/matting-compositing/README.md

 <h1>compositing</h1>
-Given the foreground color F=(Fr, Fg, Fb), the background color (Br, Bg, Bb) and  for each pixel
+Given the foreground color F=(Fr, Fg, Fb), the background color (Br, Bg, Bb) and a for each pixel
 The compositing operation is: C=aF+(1-a)B
 ![Screenshot from 2023-07-25 07-43-51](https://github.com/sarEbrahimi/matting-compositing/assets/94298181/1775ca06-86c7-4c0c-bd51-96b8bf620283)